MileHacker Logo

 Generally well-maintained but narrow and winding, especially in old town and mountainous areas.
 Drive carefully.

-Be alert for unexpected turns.
+Be be aware of unexpected turns.

 Specialized Transportation